Innovating with Analytics

 Great organizations are constantly transforming their business, and in today’s data-rich world, market leaders are innovating with analytics.
 Incorporating analytics into existing business models or building innovative data-centric models opens up further possibilities for businesses.

-Data often reveals unique opportunities for growth in new markets or creates a competitive edge by supporting a positive and more personalized customer experience.
-The following strategies could be key differentiators for your organization especially in today’s highly competitive business environment.
+Data often reveal unique opportunities for growth in new markets or creates a competitive edge by supporting a positive and more personalized customer experience.
+The following strategies could be key differentiators for your organization, especially in today’s highly competitive business environment.

-More businesses are embracing decentralization because having small groups work on a specific problem ensures that people with the right expertise are developing a solution.
+More businesses embrace decentralization because having small groups work on a specific problem ensures that people with the right expertise develop a solution.
 The main downside of decentralization is coordination, an issue that analytics can address.

 For example, Red Wing Shoe is a retailer that specializes in work boots.
 This organization collects data at POS across its 517 North American stores to analyze customer profiles and shopping behaviors.

-Using analytics to support decentralization results in a more agile business model and makes sense for companies with a presence in different geographic regions.
-Analytics makes small groups more reactive, saves time, and empowers middle and lower management as well as employees.
+Using analytics to support decentralization results in a more agile business model and makes sense for companies with different geographic regions.
+Analytics makes small groups more reactive, saves time, and empowers middle and lower management and employees.

 With platform analytics, data and insights are incorporated into business processes to enhance decision-making and identify new opportunities.

-The automotive franchise is also using driver data to reach out to car owners to get them to come in for maintenance and has developed data-centric digital tools for fleet management.
+The automotive franchise uses driver data to reach out to car owners to get them to come in for maintenance and has developed data-centric digital tools for fleet management.